How To Ship Rocket Propulsion Units

 RPU Specifications and Hazard Identification

-Accurately determine the RPU's dimensions, weight, and center of gravity.
-Identify all components, including propellants, explosives, and hazardous materials.
-Document the UN number and class of each hazardous material according to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
+A precise determination of the RPU's dimensions, weight, and centre of gravity is paramount.
+Rigorously identify all constituent components, including propellants, explosives, and any other hazardous materials.
+Meticulously document the UN number and hazard class for each hazardous material, adhering to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).

 Permits and Documentation

-Shipping RPUs requires various permits and documents depending on the RPU, its contents, and the destination.
-Examples include export licenses, import permits, Dangerous Goods declarations (complying with ADR, IATA, and IMDG regulations), and transport permits.
-Shipping International can assist with this process.
+The shipment of RPUs necessitates a range of permits and documentation, contingent on the specific RPU, its contents, and the intended destination.
+Examples include export licences, import permits, dangerous goods declarations (compliant with ADR, IATA, and IMDG regulations), and specialised transport permits.

 Packaging and Securement